Everything OfMatthew Didn't Get To Say In The Handmaid's Tale

 “I had given her a different name, Christina.
 Two weeks into filming, I found out her name was Natalie.”

-OfMatthew is the first handmaid of color we really get to follow.
+OfMatthew is the first handmaid of colour we really get to follow.
 How did her race impact her time in Gilead?
 Aunt Lydia’s comments this episode show that Gilead isn’t a post-racial society.

 “Gilead was created from the United States, which is not a post-racial society.
 So there is still some inherent racism in Gilead, but the need for having children is more important because it’s an epidemic.